lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

 **Who would like to "drive" today?** \(Recommend the Team Lead\)

 ### 1. Open an internet browser window.
-Go to mtl.how/data
+Go to mtl.how/data.

 - We'll be opening the _Modeling to Learn_ data user interface (data UI) in Power BI today.
 This site contains Protected Health Information (PHI), so ensure you have your PIV card to access the intranet site.
 As a provider you will be granted access according to the permissions that are set up on your PIV.
-- In the left-hand navigation, select the appropriate consortium and VISN tab.
+- In the left-hand navigation, click one of the four consortia tabs to locate your VISN.
 - Click on the "Clinic Selections" tab.

 ### 2. Select and view your local team data.